autobrr/autobrr.com/docs/configuration/indexers.md

 1. Put the definition file to disk and place it in the folder you just entered in the config.
 2. Restart autobrr.
-3. Set up the indexer in `settings/indexers` as usual.
+3. Set up the indexer in `Settings > Indexers` as usual.